 *TXST/Other Column*: Enter TXST if you took the course at Texas State, or enter the Community College or University (abbreviations are accepted) where you took each music course.

 *Major Ensemble Entries*: Along with the name and grade for your four major ensembles, you must circle the semester you took that ensemble (fall or spring) and the institution (see above) where you were enrolled in that course.
 NOTE: Use your Degree Audit for this entry, the section will say Major Ensemble and will list the courses by First Semester Freshman (aka Freshman I on the form), Second Semester Freshman, etc.

 WHEN IN DOUBT, DO NOT FILL OUT!

-EVALUATION FORMS (To be completed and submitted by ALL Major in Performance students going through the review process for the first time in Fall 2018 and deferral students instructed to re-submit their evaluation forms after their Spring 2018 review.)
+EVALUATION FORMS (To be completed and submitted by ALL Major in Performance students going through the review process for the first time in Spring 2020 and deferral students instructed to re-submit their evaluation forms after their Fall 2019 review.)

 Download the Jazz Performance Evaluation Form above, print 3 copies, complete the top portion in the box in pen only, no pencil, and give a copy to each of the following: